 Additionally, women who are dealing with hormonal acne may be prescribed with spironolactone or birth control pills.
 These oral medications are effective in moderating the hormones that trigger zits through the decreasing of oil production.

-4. Facial Procedures
+4. Professional Procedures

 If your breakout is at a severe stage, your dermatologist may suggest procedures that eradicate the dead cells and help lower excess oil production.

-- Chemical peeling, as its name would name suggest, sheds the top layer of your skin’s surface to expose the less damaged skin underneath.
+- Chemical peeling, as its name would suggest, sheds the top layer of your skin’s surface to expose the less damaged skin underneath.
 Chemical peels are effective in refining mild acne scarring.

 - Dermabrasion, or microdermabrasion (the milder form), is a procedure that removes dead skin cells as well as the topmost layer of your skin with a rotating brush.